Skip to main content

 0. Identify the Cluster Primary

-Before going ahead make, sure you know the correct primary of the cluster following the procedures described on Cluster Status.
+Before going ahead, make sure you know the correct primary of the cluster following the procedures described on Cluster Status.

 And always backup the a9s PostgreSQL primary before executing any destructive steps.